 Adult male Wistar albino rats (2–3 months old; 150–250 g) were procured from Cape Biolab and Research Centre, Tamil Nadu, India.
 Animals were housed under standardized laboratory conditions at a controlled temperature of 22–24 °C with a 12 h light–dark cycle prior to and during the experimental period.
 They had free access to water and were fed a commercially available pelleted diet (Amruth Laboratory Animal Feed, manufactured by Krishna Valley Aggrotech, Pune, India).
 All procedures, including in vivo safety and toxicological evaluation, Pharmacokinetic study, and behavioral assessments in the CPZ model, were conducted in compliance with CCSEA guidelines (Government of India) and approved by the Institutional Animal Ethics Committee of Cape Biolab and Research Centre, Tamil Nadu, India (Approval No. CBLRC/IAEC/03/01-2025).

-2In vivo safety and toxicological evaluation
+In vivo safety and toxicological evaluation